By Beverly Bell and Other Worlds | 2011

-In "Birthing Justice: Women Creating Economic and Social Alternatives," 12 women from movements around the world invite us into their lives, sharing their vision of what the world can and must become, and showing us what they and their community are doing to build that world.
+In "Birthing Justice: Women Creating Economic and Social Alternatives," 12 women from social and economic justice movements around the world invite us into their lives, share their vision of what the world can and must become, and show us what they and their community are doing to build that world.
 From Idla Martines de Souza organizing with the Landless Workers Movement in Brazil, to Emem Okon building peace in middle of a resource war in Nigeria, to Juana Ferrer and Via Campesina turning towards food sovereignty to end gender violence, each of these women have important wisdom and vision to share with us all.

-Birthing Justice blog series: We're publishing one narrative per week on our website and with a number of online partners, including Truthout, World Pulse, Huffington Post, Women's International Perspective, and more!
+After the release of Birthing Justice in 2012, Other Worlds published a blog series of the narratives in the book with a number of online partners, including Truthout, World Pulse, Huffington Post, Women's International Perspective, and more!
 Check them out here!

 A free PDF of the book is available for download below.
 We encourage you to link the book on your website and print excerpts in your publications.
 If your organization may be interested in using Birthing Justice within academic or popular education curricula, contact email@example.com.

 We are working on getting more hardcopies of this book.
 Please check back soon!